morb0t/FingerPrint-Library/README.md

 # FingerPrint Library

+A powerful Arduino library for fingerprint sensors that **avoids storing templates directly in the sensor**.
+Instead, it extracts raw fingerprint templates and enables you to store them in your own database (EEPROM, SD card, cloud, etc.).
+This approach provides unlimited user capacity, data portability, and flexible storage options.

-A powerful Arduino library for fingerprint sensors that provides advanced template management, matching capabilities, and SHA-256 hashing support.
-Built on top of the Adafruit Fingerprint Sensor Library with enhanced features for secure biometric authentication.
+Built on top of the Adafruit Fingerprint Sensor Library with enhanced features for database-driven biometric authentication.

 ## 🔐 Features

 - **Template Extraction**: Download raw fingerprint templates (512 bytes) from the sensor
+- **Database-Driven Storage**: Store templates externally instead of in limited sensor memory
-- **External Template Matching**: Match fingerprints against templates stored outside the sensor
+- **External Template Matching**: Match fingerprints against templates stored in your database
-- **SHA-256 Hashing**: Generate cryptographic hashes of fingerprint templates
+- **Unlimited Users**: Not limited by sensor's internal storage capacity (typically 127-1000 slots)
 - **Enhanced Enrollment**: Two-scan enrollment with automatic template retrieval
 - **Robust Matching**: Multi-attempt verification with quality checks
 - **Template Upload**: Upload stored templates back to sensor memory for matching
+- **Flexible Storage**: Use EEPROM, SD card, database, or cloud storage
 - **Detailed Logging**: Comprehensive serial output for debugging and monitoring

 ## 📋 Table of Contents